anirudhsingh15/2024-Dissertation/README.md

 About the scripts :

-Statistical analyses : The clinical data post cleaning was subjected to correlation and ANOVA tests.
+Correlation_and_ANOVA : This script holds the necessary functions for correlation testing, tercile division of data and ANOVA.
+This script should be run first to check the integrity of the data and reproducing the results from the study.

-WGCNA : the outlier datasets were removed and gene custers were made.
+WGCNA : The outlier datasets were removed and gene custers were made.
 The modules were related with traits and genes correlated to vitamin D, calcium and estimated insulin sensitivity were extracted.
+This script needs to be run second and reproduce the reults from the study.